ferd/tend/README.md

 ferd, July 7, 18:12 EST: busy day!
 Orbitz managed to write the code loading stuff, and we're now both working on getting files compiled.
 Things are going well.

 ferd, July 7, 19:00 EST: Thank God for tests!
 Found out that SSL wasn't getting started correctly, and now that's it fixed, we can load gists on the fly from github through SSL and whatnot.

+ferd, July 7, 20:25 EST: Incredible!
+We've done it!
+HTML pages, OTP apps and modules.
+All supported and loaded!
+And the canary in the shaft isn't dead yet!